GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 The home page consists of a hero image and two sections, they are the how it works section and the browse our dogs section.

 ### Hero image
 The hero image is a large image that acts as a banner for the page.
 The image is of a young girl, lovingly looking at and petting her dog.
 The dog in the picture also looks very happy.
 The image is suppose to bolster a sense of positivity about the website and dog adoption process.
-The hero image also have an animation attached to it and the image will zoom in 10% when the page loads.
+The hero image also has an animation attached to it and the image will zoom in 10% when the page loads.
 On mobile the hero image will be switch to a smaller image.

 ![Image of the hero image](/documentation/features/home-hero-image.png)

 ![Image of the hero image mobile](/documentation/features/home-hero-image-mobile.png)

 ### How it works
 The how it works sections purpose is to explain to the user how the process of dog adoption is carried out and the steps that are involved.
 The section uses bright eye catching icons to draw the users attention.
-There are six icons which indicate without having to read what the steps will be.
-Each icon is accompanies by a small piece of text explaining that step.
+There are six icons which indicate, without having to read what the steps will be.
+Each icon is accompanied by a small piece of text explaining that step.

 ![how it works section](/documentation/features/home-how-it-works.png)

 ![how it works section mobile](/documentation/features/home-how-it-works-mobile.png)
 ### Browse our dogs
 The second section of the home page is the browse our dogs section.
-To create a good user experience we want the user to get to dog, as it is the reason they are here.
+To create a good user experience we want the user to get to the dogs as fast as possible, as it is the reason they are here.
 The section consists of ten dog images arranged neatly in rows and columns.
 The pictures are circular, which is common across the website.
-Under each dogs picture is a button which allows the user to visit the dogs profile which clicked.
-The button design is a burned orange colour which stand out from all the other site colours as a call to action.
+Under each dogs picture is a button which allows the user to visit the dogs profile when clicked.
+The button design is a burned orange colour which stands out from all the other site colours as a call to action.
 It will also provide feedback to the user on hover, changing background, text and border colours.
 This button is again consistent across the website.

 ![browse our dogs section](/documentation/features/home-browse-our-dogs.png)

 ![browse our dogs section mobile](/documentation/features/home-browse-our-dogs-mobile.png)

 ## Dog profile pages
 The purpose of the dog profile page is to allow the user to learn a little more about the dogs before they make their decisions.
 It consists of a larger banner with the dogs name, an image of the dog, the dog details and a button saying adopt me.
-When pressed it will drive the user to the adopt a dog page when pressed.
+When pressed it will drive the user to the adopt a dog page.
 The page also has prev and next buttons to allow the user to browse through the dogs without leaving the page.

 ![Dog profile](/documentation/features/dog-profile.png)

 ![Dog profile mobile](/documentation/features/dog-profile-mobile.png)

 ## Adopt a dog page
 The adopt a dog page is a page with a form on it, which allows the users to apply to adopt a dog.
-It is responsive and will scale down mobile, at which point the image will be moved to the background.
-The form consists of various user inputs which are require to proceed.
-The user will be given direction of the correct formats for each input and will be informed if incorrect or missing.
+It is responsive and will scale down to mobile, at which point the image will be moved to the background.
+The form consists of various user inputs which are required to proceed.
+The user will be given directions regarding the correct formats for each input and will be informed if incorrect or missing.
 The form submit button will drive the user to the form complete page.

 ![Adopt a dog page](/documentation/features/adopt-a-dog-page.png)